Bio

 2. The Way Things Are Series:

-This ‘The Way Things Are’ series is inspired by the Eastern philosophical teaching that accepting the nature of things and all phenomena as they are in the moment helps reduce suffering.
-Painting can be a meditative practice where interventions of the irregular and uncontrolled are allowed to discover new forms and feel a sense of immediacy.
+The ‘The Way Things Are’ series is inspired by the Eastern philosophical teaching that accepting the nature of things and all phenomena as they are in the moment helps reduce suffering.
+With this perspective, irregularity and the uncontrolled are allowed in order to feel the immediacy of presence and flux.
+It is less about fixed conclusions and more about process, chance, and transformation.
+Vibrant colours, shifting patterns, and dynamic forms mirror the impermanence and interconnection of all things.

 3. Walking With You Series: